-The Plan is administered by a joint Board of Trustees, made up of an equal number of union representatives and employer representatives.
-The Board of Trustees is both the legal plan sponsor and the legal plan administrator under the Employee Retirement Income Security Act.
-As of October 2017, the names and business addresses of the Trustees are:
+The Fund is administered by a joint Board of Trustees, made up of an equal number of union representatives and employer representatives.
+The Board of Trustees is both the plan sponsor and the plan administrator as those terms are defined in ERISA.
+As of October 2022, the names and business addresses of the Trustees are: